thegooddocsproject/website-hugo/content/en/blog/_index.md

 ---
-title: "The Good Docs Project Blog"
+title: The Good Docs Project Blog
-linkTitle: "Blog"
+linkTitle: Blog
-description: "How to Doc it like you Walk it!"
+description: What is our 'one-liner'?
 menu:
   main:
     weight: 100
+lastmod: '2022-02-09T01:09:40.082Z'
+type: page
 ---

 This is the **blog** section.